fdabl/fdabl.github.io/_posts/2020-03-22-Nonlinear-Infection.md

 Last summer, I wrote about [love affairs and linear differential equations](https://fabiandablander.com/r/Linear-Love.html).
 While the topic is cheerful, linear differential equations are severely limited in the types of behaviour they can model.
 In this blog post, which I spent writing in self-quarantine to prevent further spread of SARS-CoV-2 --- take that, cheerfulness --- I introduce nonlinear differential equations as a means to model infectious diseases.
-In particular, we will discuss the simple SIR and SIRS models, the building blocks for many of the more complicated models used in epidemiology.
+In particular, we will discuss the simple SIR and SIRS models, the building blocks of many of the more complicated models used in epidemiology.

 Before doing so, however, I discuss some of the basic tools of nonlinear dynamics applied to the logistic equation as a model for population growth.
 If you are already familiar with this, you can skip ahead.
 If you have had no prior experience with differential equations, I suggest you first check out my [earlier post](https://fabiandablander.com/r/Linear-Love.html) on the topic.